irontec/ivozprovider/doc/sphinx/administration_portal/brand/clients/residential.rst

         Limits both incoming and outgoing external calls (0 for unlimited).

     Filter by IP address
-        If set, the platform will only allow calls coming from allowed IP addresses or network ranges.
+        If set, the platform will only allow calls coming from allowed IP/ranges or countries.

+    GeoIP allowed countries
+        If *Filter by IP address* is enabled, traffic from selected countries will be allowed.

     Max daily usage
         Limits external outbound calls when this limit is reached within a day.
 At midnight counters are reset and